Kaspanitz/bcdrdemo/README.md

 			- `RPO: 36 hours`
 		- **Cross-region backup** (i.e. back up a resource to a recovery services vault in a different region) is not supported for any Azure workload.
 - [Backup Vault](https://learn.microsoft.com/en-us/azure/backup/backup-vault-overview)
-	- Backup data for certain newer Azure Backup workloads e.g. PostgreSQL
+	- Backup data for certain newer Azure Backup workloads e.g. Azure Disks, Azure Blobs, PostgreSQL

 #### Security (6)
 - [Encryption](https://learn.microsoft.com/en-us/azure/backup/backup-azure-recovery-services-vault-overview#encryption-settings-in-the-recovery-services-vault) of data in transit and at rest